harshbhardwaj213/JavaCodes/README.md

 Write a program to sort an array of characters using the bubble sort algorithm.

 3. Palindrome Check <br>
+Write a program to check if a given string is a palindrome.<br>
-Write a program to check if a given string is a palindrome.
+Write a program to check if a given int is a palindrome.

 4. Factorial Calculation <br>
 Write a program to calculate the factorial of a given number using recursion.